 Easy Homemade Chicken and Dumplings Recipe just like granny used to make!
-Learn How To Make Chicken Dumplings 3 Ways: on the Stovetop, in the Crock Pot, and in the Instant Pot!
+Learn How To Make Chicken Dumplings 3 Ways: on the Stovetop, in the Crock Pot, and the Instant Pot!

 When I was a little girl, “chicken dumplings” meant one thing… Hearty chicken soup with small biscuit-like dumplings that were dumped into the broth.
-The little mounds of dough simmered in the soup to cook and to thicken the broth into a rich gravy.
+The little mounds of dough simmered in the soup to cook and thicken the broth into a rich gravy.

 These dumplings are rolled and cut into thick noodles that simmer and thicken the broth in the same way.
 Yet they have a totally different texture.